Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 - a private key has been derived from the node.

-This ensures that any private keys that are derived from the Secret Tree can be deleted and won't be able to be re-derived, providing Forward Secrecy.
+This ensures that any private keys that are derived from the Secret Tree can be deleted and won't be able to be re-derived once the `exporter_secret` for the epoch has also been deleted.
+Virtual clients MUST ensure that `exporter_secret` is deleted as soon as possible.

 ## Private Keys

 Devices will need to generate either an `init_key` for a KeyPackage, or an `encryption_key` for a LeafNode.
-To do this, the device finds its leaf index in the subgroup `leaf_index`, chooses a 32-bit number `random`, converts both to a series of bits, and concatenates them to get a series of 64 bits: `leaf_index ||
+To do this, the device finds its leaf index in the subgroup `leaf_index`, chooses a 32-bit number `random`, converts both to a series of bits in big endian byte order, and concatenates them to get a series of 64 bits: `leaf_index ||
 random`.
 This series of bits is used to lookup a node in the Secret Tree, `tree_node_secret`.